By Sonja Bethune, Psy.D.

 1. Clear your mind and breathe – Don’t underestimate the power of deep breathing.
 Deep breathing is the most common technique one can use.
 According to Dr. Andrew Weil (2016), an important piece to keep in mind is that exhaling the air should need more time than inhaling.
 For example, when you breathe in through your nose, you need to hold the air in for 7 seconds, but when you need to count to 8 seconds when completely exhaling.
 It’s also best to do this cycle in a total four breaths.

 2. Imagery – Imagery is another technique you can use.
-This is when find a quiet place and imagine being in a place that makes you happy.
+This is when you find a quiet place and imagine being in a place that makes you happy.
 This is called your “happy place”.
 My happy place is in the mountains, but yours might be next to the ocean.
 Do this at the same time as your deep breathing exercises.
 You will feel rejuvenated after about 15 minutes.

 3. Treat yourself – One thing you can do each day is spend at least 15 minutes engaging in a pleasurable activity.
 If you have more time to spare, then by all means indulge.
-Keep in mind that this doesn’t mean you should go binge on some doughnuts (you don’t want to crash from sugar) or spend money on these daily act of self-care.
+Keep in mind that this doesn’t mean you should go binge on some doughnuts (you don’t want to crash from sugar) or spend money on these daily acts of self-care.
 It can be as simple as taking a walk outside during your lunch break, study break, or when you get home from work.
 It’s important to make time for YOU!

 4. Organize your study space – If you are working or studying in a disorganized workspace, your mind might also feel cluttered and disorganized.
 Remove all unnecessary papers, gadgets, extra pens, cups, etc. from the top of your desk and put them in their appropriate places.
 Also, you should take down anything off your wall that tends to grab your attention and distracts you throughout the day, such as your “inspirational quotes” calendar.

-5. Learn to say “NO”! – Being someone who is naturally inclined to help, you may start to feel resentful about these asks.
+5. Learn to say “NO”! – Being someone who is naturally inclined to help, you may start to feel resentful about these tasks.
 It can be mentally draining.
 For instance, you may pick up extra shifts at work, causing you to be late with assignments for school.
 This just puts you further behind, which leaves you even more overwhelmed.
 Time and time again, I’ve seen how students put more on their plate than is manageable.
 Just know your limits.
 Give yourself permission to let others know that you aren’t able to help, as difficult as this may be.
 Remind yourself that feeling guilty isn’t an option.
 By learning to set limits with others and with yourself, you will see the difference in your level of productivity and acquired knowledge through work and studying.

 6. Rid yourself of time burglars – Do you ever think to yourself, “Where did all the time go?” or “What did I do with my time today?”
 One reason for this bewilderment is that you are allowing things and/or people to steal the time away from you.
 How many times have you been at your computer busy working away and someone sends you an instant message?
 How many times during the day do you check your phone for text messages?
 How often do you check social media websites while you are supposedly “working”?
 You might even receive an e-mail to your personal e-mail address about the latest sale on your favorite electronic gadget or your favorite name brand clothing.
 This means, of course, that you need to go to that store’s website and find out what kind of bargain you can get because the sale always ends TODAY!
 Do you see where I’m going with this?
 You can turn off your personal cell phone during study and work hours and you can kindly tell your friends and family to refrain from calling or texting during specific times that you will be studying the most.
 Just start thinking of what your time burglars are and proceed with eliminating them one by one.